 – At the geographical locations of the associated specific earth stations, if any, or,

-– In case of associated typical Earth Stations, at the test point located within the service area where the value is minimum
+– In case of associated typical Earth Stations, at the test point located within the service area where the value is minimum in accordance with the method given in Attachment 3.

 Reasons: These modifications provide clarification on the use of additional margin and provide the reference to new Attachment 3, which contains a description of test-point selection procedure.